telstra/open-kilda/docs/design/multi-table-pipelines/README.md

-# Multi-Table Pipelines for Kilda
+# Multi-Table Pipelines for OpenKilda

 ## Goal

 The goal of this document is to describe how kilda works with switches that support multi-table mode.

-## Kilda OF Rules
+## OpenKilda OF Rules

 There are 4 types of rules that controller installs to a switch:
 * Default Rules